 - Give an over-the-counter NSAID (non-steroidal anti-inflammatory drug) like ibuprofen (Advil, Motrin), acetaminophen (Tylenol), or aspirin.
 Do not give aspirin to anyone under age 18.

-All but the most minor strains and sprains should be evaluated by a health care provider.
-Consult a health care provider as soon as possible if there are symptoms of a possible broken bone:
+All but the most minor strains and sprains should be evaluated by a doctor.
+Consult a doctor as soon as possible if there are symptoms of a possible broken bone:

 - There is a "popping" sound with the injury.